xuliu15/talking-clock/README.md

 7.2 Team Organization and Project Workflow
 This is the speaking/talking clock that we developed in Python 3.9 for an assignment for the course "Introduction to Voice Technology" as part of the Voice Technology MSc at RUG - Campus Fryslan.

-The team memebrs are Xinyi Ma, Wansu Zhu, Xueying Liu, Cathy Ting Jiang and Sherry Yu-Ting Yeh.
+The team memebrs are Xinyi Ma, Wansu Zhu, Xueying Liu, Cathy Ting Zhang and Sherry Yu-Ting Yeh.
 Our initial brainstorms aim to construct the clock with the following features: time zones, set alarm, change gender, change voice (this specifically refers to voice quality, such that we originally intend to incorporate the voice of SpongeBob SquarePants) and change languages.

 Xinyi Ma: Current Time function.
+Voice recordings.
 Video presentation.
 Wansu Zhu: Alarm function.
 Video presentation.
 Xueying Liu: Time announcement function (both synthetic voice and human voice recordings) .
 Video presentation.
 Cathy Ting Zhang: Time zone function.
-Actual human voice recordings.
+Time announcement function.
+Voice recordings.
 Video presentation.
 Sherry Yu-Ting Yeh: Analog clock, digital clock and the background picture.
 Documentation.

 7.3 The resource documentation and technical reflection